June 5, 2025

 • So, how do you get that all-important certification?
 The journey usually involves these steps:

-1. Application Submission: You’ll kick things off by providing detailed product specifications, test reports from accredited laboratories, and documents about your quality management system.
+1. Application Submission: You’ll kick things off by providing detailed product specifications, test reports from ESMA accredited laboratories, and documents about your quality management system.

 2. Document Review: ESMA/MoIAT will then carefully review everything to ensure it’s complete and compliant.